-Coming with each edition of the journal, Captains Alex Merkle and Josh Randles will review select articles from the journal.
+With each edition of the journal, Doctors Alex Merkle and Josh Randles will review select articles from the journal.
 These articles will be selected based on merit, interest, and application for operators in the field.

 We hope you find these Podcasts as informative and enjoyable as we do.

 If you have any comments or suggestions for future podcasts, you can contact our podcasters at firstname.lastname@example.org.

 Follow the JSOM on Facebook, Instagram, Twitter, and LInkedIn @JSOMOnline

 Our JSOM Podcast team of Alex Merkle and Josh Randles will be reviewing the following articles for our Fall podcast: